Skip to main content

 It’s not clear why some adults develop asthma.
 Childhood asthma is at least partially genetic, since it tends to run in families.
 But that doesn’t seem to be the case for adult-onset asthma.

-Research shows that people may be at higher risk for developing asthma symptoms as adults if they:
+Research shows that adults may be at higher risk for developing asthma symptoms if they:

 • Work in manufacturing with things like plastic, rubber, or wood